aria-jpl/topsApp_pge/readme.md

 **Warning**: *each end-to-end test directory can take anywhere from 30 GB (for restricted areas of interest) to 130 GB (for those run on the full area).*

+**Warning**: *permissions of a mounted volume within a docker container may change the permissions of local files.
+I ignore permission changes for git tracking per this [thread](https://stackoverflow.com/questions/1257592/how-do-i-remove-files-saying-old-mode-100755-new-mode-100644-from-unstaged-cha)*.

 ## Release History

 ### Coseismic